-This engine will operate on any traditional O-31 Gauge track system, including M.T.H.'s RealTrax® or ScaleTraxTM or traditional tubular track.
+This Engine will operate on any O-31 Gauge Track system (including both M.T.H.'s RealTrax® or ScaleTraxTM or traditional tubular track).
 It is also compatible with most standard AC transformers.
-(See pages 46 and 47 for a complete list of compatible transformers, power packs and wiring instructions.)
+See pages 45 and 46 for a complete list of compatible transformers, power packs and wiring instructions.